 “We all seek something more from our lives.
 It may be improved health, better relationships, success in business or increased spirituality.
 I have made a commitment to help individuals find more of what they seek to create a deeper, fulfilled life through informed choices“.

-Joanne, now a Speaker, Trainer, Personal Coach, Master Extended Remote Viewer, Toronto City Leader for Remote Viewing, International Event Coordinator, Anthony Robbins Basket Brigade Coordinator and President of KnowledgeWorks Global Inc., promises to make you sit up and take notice of your life and transform it to fit your dreams!
+Joanne, now a Speaker, Trainer, Personal Coach, Master Extended Remote Viewer, Toronto City Leader for Remote Viewing, International Event Coordinator, President & CEO of Basket Brigade Canada and President of KnowledgeWorks Global Inc., promises to make you sit up and take notice of your life and transform it to fit your dreams!

 “Spider Jones is a symbol of hope and inspiration to our youth!
 Here is an individual who has overcome a life of insurmountable odds.
 His “stay in school” message is powerful and moving and has a tremendous impact on kids.”
 Cito Gaston, Former Toronto Blue Jays Manager